· AI Content Generation · 5 min read

 Follow these steps:

-1. Head over to Monsha and create an account, or log in if you already have one—it only takes two clicks.
+1. Head to Monsha and sign up or log in—it takes just two clicks!

-7. Click Generate, and your assessment with desired question-types will be ready in seconds!
+8. Click Generate, and your assessment with desired question-types will be ready in seconds!
+It will look something like this:

-8. You can either export it immediately or access it anytime later from your Monsha account.
+You can either download it immediately or access it anytime later from your Monsha account.
+You can even create further resources (like a reading passage or vocab words) based on the questions you just created.

 Easy, right?
 Now, let’s move on to alternative methods.